 What that ends up looking like is a complex, bespoke system that is brittle and painful to install, maintain, and reuse.
 This gets worse with multiple use cases expand and applications and data continue to evolve.

-Missing Piece: Purpose-built Database for Visual Analytics
+Missing Piece: Purpose-built Database for Multimodal AI

-A database that not only understands the complexity of visual data management but also understands analytics requirements is what can address these challenges and make it easy for teams to adopt and deploy in production.
+A database that not only understands the complexity of multimodal data management but also understands analytics requirements is what can address these challenges and make it easy for teams to adopt and deploy in production.
 Further, a tight internal integration between disparate data modalities with an understanding of their semantic usage allows for significant performance optimization.
 That’s what we offer with ApertureDB!

 The way we have designed and implemented ApertureDB has clear advantages compared to any DIY solution, even those composed with the best point solutions out there.
 Data scientists using ApertureDB can create their datasets potentially 35X faster, depending on the query complexity (VLDB'21).
 With our unified design and near data preprocessing, data science and engineering teams are no longer forced to manually integrate disparate data, and we see sizeable reduction in network transfers.
 ApertureDB continues to scale with data and use cases.